Back to blog

 Try encrypted calls on Cloak

-Cloak's encrypted voice and video calls are available on the free tier via P2P, and on paid tiers with the option to use Server Relay for additional IP privacy.
+Cloak's encrypted voice and video calls are on every plan, including the free one, and your IP address stays hidden from the other participants either way.
 Available on Windows, macOS, and Linux.

 Download Cloak and experience truly private video calls, where not even the platform can listen in.